 Open Learning (online and distance) students

 Your program plan helps us to decide on the number of PLAR credits that you can use toward your program.
 Each program allows different amounts of credit.

 - Contact the PLAR advisors for PLAR readiness information.

-- Portfolio development with guidance from PLAR department.
+- Begin portfolio development with guidance from TRU.

-- Contact the PLAR Advisors for Challenge Exam availability (not all courses are available for challenge).
+- Not all courses are available for challenge — please contact the PLAR advisors for availability (see below for language challenge exams).
 If in a program, ensure the course fits your program requirements.

-- If the Challenge Exam is available, the PLAR Advisors will inquire about experience related to the course content and send exam information.
+- If the challenge exam is available, the advisors will inquire about experience related to the course content and send exam information.

 - Pay the challenge exam fee.

-We understand that many students wish to know their PLAR potential prior to applying to a program (Certificate, Diploma, Degree, Post-Bacc), it can certainly help with planning of your education.
-That said, please know that in most cases (with the exception of Challenge Exams) students are required to be admitted to a program and to have recieved their Program Plan from their Program Advisors prior to pursuing PLAR.
+We understand that many students wish to know their potential for PLAR credits prior to applying to a program — it can certainly help with planning of your education.
+That said, please know that in most cases (with the exception of challenge exams) students must first be admitted to an Open Learning program and have received their official program plan from their program advisors.
 You can find information regarding program application here.

 For assistance with program-related questions or to discuss transfer credit, contact a program advisor: